NSO-developer/nso-gitbook/operation-and-usage/cli-1/compliance-reporting.md

 ## Running Compliance Reports <a href="#d5e4911" id="d5e4911"></a>

 Compliance reporting is a read-only operation.
 When running a compliance report, the result is stored in a file located in a sub-directory `compliance-reports` under the NSO `state` directory.
-NSO has operational data for managing this report storage which makes it possible to list existing reports.&#x20;
+NSO has operational data for managing this report storage which makes it possible to list existing reports.

 Here is an example of such a report listing: